hzheni/DS3022-DP3/README.md

 Run `analysis.py` to clean the data, create analysis tables, and export cleaned datasets to csv for visualization.

 ### 5. Visualization
+Run `visualization.py` to generate key findings and plots.